OrganicityEu/organicityeu.github.io/doc/HowToOcSite.md

 **Preconditions**: To be able to push assets to the **Organicity Central Orion** you need a `client_id` and a `client_secret`, which has the `ocsite` role assigned.

+In this tutorial we will configure the subscription of a local Orion with a Asset-Subscription-Proxy.

 ## Install the Asset-Subscription-Proxy

 To push assets to the **Organicity Central Orion**, please clone the repository of the Asset-Subscription-Proxy